Tractability and Phase Transitions in Endogenous Network Formation: Introduction

-The paper also contributes to the ERGM literature by establishing economically interpretable properties of the normalization constant in the Gibbs measure.
-Previous work on tackling the intractability of these models includes \citet{boucher2017my}, which uses Markov Random Fields to reduce the complexity in estimation, and \citet{graham2017econometric}, which proposes consistent estimators of structural parameters that take into account degree heterogeneity. \citet{Mele2017AFormation} and \citet{mele2022structural} use an exchange Markov chain Monte Carlo method to estimate parameters through maximum likelihood in ERGMs.
+Finally, this paper contributes to the literature on graph limits by providing a characterization of the limiting properties of large networks in terms of model primitives.
+In the case of ERGMs, the distributions can be characterized in the limit of a large number of players, since the model becomes intractable when this number is large but finite\footnote{Previous work on tackling the intractability of these models includes \citet{boucher2017my}, which uses Markov Random Fields to reduce the complexity in estimation, and \citet{graham2017econometric}, which proposes consistent estimators of structural parameters that take into account degree heterogeneity. \citet{Mele2017AFormation} and \citet{mele2022structural} use an exchange Markov chain Monte Carlo method to estimate parameters through maximum likelihood in ERGMs.}.
+Results from the theory of graph limits \citep{chatterjee2011large, Chatterjee2013, Mele2017AFormation} allow for a characterization of the limiting behavior of the process.
+This characterization makes it evident that the model can exhibit phase transitions\footnote{Phase transitions are a central topic of analysis in statistical physics.
+See, for example, \citet{Holyst2000PhaseFormation, dorogovtsev2008critical, squartini2015breaking, cimini2019statistical} for applications of statistical physics to stochastic network analysis.}, a phenomenon that has been observed in the context of social network formation \citep{golub2010strategic} and supply chain formation \citep{elliott2022supply}.

-The rest of the paper is organized as follows.
-Section \ref{sec:model} introduces a model of myopic stochastic network formation, section \ref{sec:isolated} studies asymptotic properties of the model when agents' choices do not affect other agents' utilities, section \ref{sec:extensions} provides extensions to the model and section \ref{sec:conclusion} concludes.
-Proofs can be found in the appendix.